omerfaruk2626/ofs-portfolio/frontend/README.md

-# Hello, Welcome to My Portfolio!!!
+# Hello, Welcome to My Portfolio!

 I'm Omer Faruk Sivri, a Full Stack Web Developer, and this repository serves as my portfolio to showcase my works and projects.